 WeWork went public via a SPAC, and Katerra filed for bankruptcy.
 In March, the coworking firm merged with BowX Acquisition Corp. to go public in a deal valued at $9 billion.
 You may remember that WeWork was valued at $47 billion in 2019.
 Katerra, another troubled SoftBank-backed company, declared bankruptcy in June.

 After much delay, federal rent relief was distributed.
 The state has given out or approved all of the $2 billion in rent aid allocated by Washington and has requested another $996 million.
-Meanwhile, the state’s eviction moratorium is slated to expire Jan.
-15. This month, Hochul announced that $539 million would be available for low- and moderate-income homeowners.
+Meanwhile, the state’s eviction moratorium expired Jan.
+15. In November, Hochul announced that $539 million would be available for low- and moderate-income homeowners.
 That would only cover a measly 9 percent of mortgage arrears, which have totaled an estimated $5.85 billion during the pandemic.

 Zillow killed its iBuying business.
 In November, the listings giant announced that it would no longer flip homes and would lay off 25 percent of its staff.
 Many pointed to Zillow’s method for estimating home values as the fatal flaw, but it remains to be seen if the end of “Zillow Offers” portends trouble for the rest of the iBuying space.

 HFZ lost control of its marquee project.
 The developer was plagued by lawsuits and foreclosure proceedings for much of 2021.
-This month Steve Witkoff and Len Blavatnik bought the XI condo project in a foreclosure sale.
+In Devember, Steve Witkoff and Len Blavatnik bought the XI condo project in a foreclosure sale.
 The new owners have secured financing to resume construction of the 900,000-square-foot, mixed-use towers at 76 11th Avenue.

 The future of real estate is … virtual?
 Digital land deals are on the rise.
 Republic Realm recently bought a property in The Sandbox, a popular metaverse, for $4.3 million.
 The future of this kind of investment is still uncertain: Will it be a significant asset class or just a very expensive version of the Sims?